MMSAutonomousTeam/Autonomous-Sessions/6.Integration/integration.md

   <img src="images/software framework .png" alt="System Components Diagram" style="width: 100%; max-width: 1000px;">
 </div>

 **Frameworks** are reusable software platforms that provide a foundation for building applications.
 They offer pre-built components, tools, and guidelines to streamline the development process and enhance code quality.
-In the field of robotics, frameworks play a crucial role in simplifying the development of complex software systems.
+In the field of robotics, frameworks are essential for simplifying the development of complex software systems and can include frameworks for applications, middleware, simulation, and more.

-write that there are frameworks for application , middleware and so on

 **Key benefits of using frameworks in robotics:**